UCSBCarpentry/web-scraping-python/CONTRIBUTING.md

 lessons for a while to forget how impenetrable some of this material can be, so fresh eyes are always welcome.

-### What *Not* to Contribute

-Our lessons already contain more material than we can cover in a typical workshop, so we are usually *not* looking for more concepts or tools to add to them.
-As a rule, if you want to introduce a new idea, you must (a) estimate how long it will take to teach and (b) explain what you would take out to make room for it.
-The first encourages contributors to be honest about requirements; the second, to think hard about priorities.

-We are also not looking for exercises or other material that only run on one platform.
-Our workshops typically contain a mixture of Windows, macOS, and Linux users; in order to be usable, our lessons must run equally well on all three.

 ### Using GitHub

 If you choose to contribute via GitHub, you may want to look at [How to Contribute to an Open Source Project on GitHub][how-contribute].
 In brief, we use [GitHub flow][github-flow] to manage changes:

+1. Create a fork of this repo and make a desktop copy of it.
-1. Create a new branch in your desktop copy of this repository for each significant change.
+2. Create a new branch in your desktop copy.
-2. Commit the change in that branch.
+3. Commit the change in that branch.
-3. Push that branch to your fork of this repository on GitHub.
+4. Push that branch to your fork of this repository on GitHub.
-4. Submit a pull request from that branch to the [upstream repository][repo].
+5. Submit a pull request from that branch to the [upstream repository][repo].
-5. If you receive feedback, make changes on your desktop and push to your branch on GitHub: the pull request will update automatically.
+6. If you receive feedback, make changes on your desktop and push to your branch on GitHub: the pull request will update automatically.

 NB: The published copy of the lesson is usually in the `main` branch.